eloquentanalytics/eloquent/README.md

 - Customer Zipcode
 - Customer Person
 - Customer Person Name
-Order is many to one Customer
+Customers make Orders
-Customer is a subset of Person
+A Customer is a Person who has made at least one Order
 ```

 ### The Physical Layer